University of Rome Tor Vergata

 A Leader in Medical Innovation

-Training at the state-of-the-art Policlinico Tor Vergata, a leading teaching hospital.
+Clinical training at the state-of-the-art Policlinico Tor Vergata, a leading teaching hospital.

 Medicine and Surgery Program